Chart Color Schemes

 Chadstone Shopping Centre Redevelopment - The Market Pavilion & One Middle Road

-Major $660 million redevelopment by Vicinity Centres and Gandel Group including The Market Pavilion fresh food precinct (26,500 sqm), One Middle Road 9-storey office tower (20,000 sqm), The Social Quarter entertainment precinct, and expanded car parking.
-Features 5 Star Green Star rating, 740kW solar PV system, naturally ventilated market hall, and construction by John Holland.
-Project generates 1,000+ construction jobs.
+Major A$685 million mixed-use redevelopment by Vicinity Centres and Gandel Group, completed in July 2025.
+The project included the new Market Pavilion fresh food precinct (26,500 sqm), the nine-storey One Middle Road office tower (20,000 sqm), and expanded car parking.
+The Market Pavilion opened in March 2025.
+The development targets a 5 Star Green Star rating, features a 740kW solar PV system, and was constructed by John Holland.
+The project generated over 650 full-time-equivalent jobs during construction.

 The Market Pavilion